Interesting Carrot Varieties to Try

 - The first step is to remove the greens as they will draw moisture out of the carrots.

-- Do not wash the carrots until you are ready to use them.
+- Please do not wash the carrots until you are ready to use them.

-- Seal carrots in a airtight bag.
-Keep them in a cool, dry and dark location.
+- Seal carrots in an airtight bag.
+Carrots are best stored in a cool, dry and dark location.

-- Do not store in close proximity to other fruit and potatoes.
+- Do not store close to other fruit and potatoes.

-Interestingly, over the course of 5 months the levels of vitamin A can actually increase in carrots that are properly kept in storage.
-Although the overall nutritional value of carrots will start to slowly decline past 3 months of storage.
+Interestingly, over the course of 5 months, the levels of vitamin A can actually increase in carrots that are properly kept in storage.
+However, carrots’ overall nutritional value will slowly decline in the past three months of storage.

 Recommended Carrot Varieties

-Purchasing open-pollinated, organic seeds helps support the natural, non-GMO industry.
+Purchasing open-pollinated, organic seeds help support the natural, non-GMO industry.
 Most organic carrot seeds are old heirloom varieties.
 Heirloom varieties come in all sorts of shapes, sizes, and flavours.
-Although the common colour for carrots is orange, they naturally come in all sorts of colours, such as white, red, purple, and yellow.
+Although the standard colour for carrots is orange, they naturally occur in all kinds of colours, such as white, red, purple, and yellow.

 Here are some excellent open-pollinated, heirloom carrot varieties:

 - Royal Chantenay Carrots: A sweet-tasting carrot that grows from 12-16 cm long.
 It tolerates heavy clay soils.
 Matures within 70 days.